Rated Excellent Online

 Secured Loan on an Ex-Council Property

-Ex-council properties can qualify for secured loans, but lenders apply additional checks around construction type, access arrangements and property condition.
-Specialist lenders often provide the most competitive options for these homes.
+Ex-council properties can qualify for FCA-regulated secured loans, but lenders apply additional checks around construction type, deck access, access arrangements and property condition.
+Specialist lenders including Together Money, Pepper Money and Precise Mortgages often provide the most competitive options for former Right to Buy homes, particularly where the construction type is non-standard or the location is on a large estate.

 £283 Avg. monthly saving